Short-Term Projects

 - Selected applicants will be invited to submit a full project proposal including a project budget, timeline, and record of decision if NEPA was required for the project and has already been completed to the Central Wasatch Commission for consideration to fund.

-- The next Call for Ideas for the Short-Term Projects Grant Program will begin in January 2026.
+- The next Call for Ideas for the Short-Term Projects Grant Program will be open from January 13, 2026 to February 10, 2026.